This is the transition website for the new commissions. See more information about the new commissions below.

 At myvote.wi.gov you can register to vote, check your voter registration status, find your polling place, see what's on your ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.

 The U.S. Supreme Court has affirmed the photo ID provisions of 2011 Wisconsin Act 23.
 A photo ID is now required to receive a ballot in all special and regular elections.
 Learn more about photo ID and voting here, and visit the Bring It to the Ballot website.

 The Wisconsin Division of Motor Vehicles has a new policy to help people get a free state ID card.

 Answers to questions about how to register, where to vote, when to vote absentee, and much more.

-|Turnout Estimated at 20 percent for April 2 Election||March 28, 2013|
+|Turnout Estimated at 16 percent for August 9 Partisan Primary||July 28, 2016|

 Election Results -- See results for all elections going back to the year 2000.

 Election Statistics -- View and download data on voter turnout, voter registration and election costs.

 Eye on Lobbying-- Track lobbyists' activities on our redesigned lobbying database website.